The Steam Dreams Rail Co is running a 3 week tour of New Zealand in Autumn 2021. See http://www.steamdreams.co.uk for more info.

 The meeting went well, and we left, yet again, with a spring in our step, knowing we have the support and guidance of yet another key professional from New Zealand’s railway infrastructure.

-That evening, we went to a small Japanese restaurant, had a light supper and retired our serviced apartments, for the next day we had an early start!
+That evening, we went to a small Japanese restaurant, had a light supper and retired to our serviced apartments, for the next day we had an early start!

 Day 5 – South Island here we come!